sirrazor05/cloud/data_analyst/sql.md

 GROUP BY department
 HAVING COUNT(*) > 10;
 ```

+###  PARTITION BY vs GROUP BY <a name="partition-vs-group"></a>

+- GROUP BY reduces rows.
+- PARTITION BY retains rows but groups them logically for window functions.

 ### What is the difference between UNION and UNION ALL? <a name="union_vs_union_all"></a>

 - **UNION**: removes duplicates